-In February 2011, McGauran Giannini Soon Architects Pty Ltd (MGS Architects herein) was engaged by the City of Port Phillip to develop a Masterplan for Balaclava Railway Station and its immediate surrounds.
-The Masterplan will be part of an integrated vision for the Balaclava Station precinct that comprises the redevelopment of the station, development of the adjoining car park for community and private housing, improved public space and walkway connections (Balaclava Walk in particular), and a high quality interchange between the station and Carlisle Street tram services.
+In February 2011, McGauran Giannini Soon Architects Pty Ltd (MGS Architects herein) was engaged by the City of Port Phillip to develop a Masterplan for Balaclava Station and its immediate surrounds.
+The Masterplan proposes an integrated vision for the Balaclava Station precinct that comprises the redevelopment of the station, development of the adjoining car park for community and private housing, improved public space and walkway connections (Balaclava Walk in particular), and a high quality interchange between the station and Carlisle Street tram services.